Gisellemfc/Data-Resumere/README.md

 # DATARESUMERE

-Project elaborated in the subject of Data Structure of the Metropolitan University.
+Project elaborated for the class of Data Structure of the Universidad Metropolitana in Caracas, Venezuela.
 This project evaluates and analyzes summaries by finding the keywords using hash tables in Java.

 ## Authors